 The bottom line is that there are only two options you have for a CPU if you are in the market to build or buy a new computer: Intel or AMD.

 Each CPU manufacturer brings something different to the table.

-AMD, on the other hand, typically offers less-expensive CPUs that have more cores.
+AMD, on the other hand, typically offers CPUs that have more cores.
 And, while their single core performance doesn’t quite match up to Intel’s single core performance, AMD chips do, in fact, narrow the performance gap by fitting more cores onto their chips.